Compact moduli of K3 surfaces: One-parameter degenerations

 We now examine degenerations of K3 surfaces over a curve.
 Let $(C,0)$ denote the analytic germ of a smooth curve at a point $0\in C$ and let $C^*=C\setminus 0$.
 Let $X^*\to C^*$ be a family of smooth analytic K3 surfaces.

-\begin{definition} A {\it Kulikov model} $X\to (C,0)$ is an analytic extension of $X^*\to C^*$ for which $X$ is smooth, $K_X\sim_C 0$, and $X_0$ has reduced normal crossings with all components algebraic.
-We say the $X$ is {\it Type I, II, or III}, respectively, depending on whether $X_0$ is smooth, has double curves but no triple points, or has triple points, respectively.
-We call the central fiber $X_0$ of such a family a {\it Kulikov surface}. \end{definition}
+\begin{definition} A {\it Kulikov model} $X\to (C,0)$ is an extension of $X^*\to C^*$ for which $X$ is smooth, $K_X\sim_C 0$, and $X_0$ has reduced normal crossings with all components K\"ahler.
+We say $X$ is {\it Type I, II,} or {\it III}, respectively, depending on whether $X_0$ is smooth, has double curves but no triple points, or has triple points, respectively. \end{definition}